PK109/e-commerce-workflow/README.md

 To start project, you need terraform with access to your GCP services.

-Provide your service account keys with following permissions: bigquery.datasets.create bigquery.datasets.delete compute.instances.* storage.buckets.create
+Provide your service account keys with following roles:
-storage.buckets.delete
+BigQuery Admin
+Compute Admin
+Dataproc Editor
+Service Account User
+Storage Admin

 to verify what have happened on startup script, run this command on target instance: